alba4k/albafetch/README.md

 # Customizing
-A configuration should be in `~/.config/albafetch.conf`.
+A configuration should be placed in `~/.config/albafetch.conf`.
+An example config, with comments, is found in this repository.

 ## How to write the config:
 Basic rules: